xthukuh/xthukuh.github.io/README.md

-# Lab
+# Thuku's Lab

-My web app/scripts lab.
+My github page for apps, scripts and experiments.